Constitutions (Aristotle): Inventory

-Authorship and time of creation
+Authorship and date

 Aristotle mentioned the collection of Constitutions in the Nicomachean Ethics (10.1181B17).
 It was supposed to be material gathered for his work on Politics.
 However, after the Athenian politeia was discovered, historians noted a later dating of the monographs (in the 320s BC) compared to the Politics (after 336 BC, most likely before 331 BC).
 Therefore, it was concluded from the analysis of the Constitution itself that the material was initially collected in the 330s BC, while its compilation occurred after Aristotle finished his work on Politics.

 The only clue allowing for dating other than the Athenian politeia (besides Aristotle's lifetime) is the mention of gold coins in the Political Constitution of Cyrene, which were introduced around 340 BC.
 Due to the condition of the fragments, the authorship of the Athenian politeia was primarily considered.
 Historians agree that it is unlikely that Aristotle wrote all 158 politeia without the involvement of his students.

 Arguments supporting the joint authorship of the politeia are provided by John Keaney.
 According to him, the schematic form of the works facilitated the author's quick creation of new politeia, which were probably shorter than the Athenian one.
 Additional facilitation could have been dictating the works, indicated by certain – characteristic for Aristotle – phrases repeated in the fragments.
 Aristotle could have obtained the information necessary to write the political systems during his travels (before his second stay in Athens) and from his students.
 Aristotle's authorship is also attested by ancient sources.